 Happy baking!

-Other Sourdough Recipes to Try!
+Other Sourdough Pie Recipes to Try!

-Cast Iron Quiche with a Sourdough Pie Crust
+Apple Galette with a Sourdough Pie Crust

 Strawberry Rhubarb Sourdough Pie

-Simple Sourdough Discard Pie Crust Recipe
+Sourdough Pie Crust Recipe

 Nothing says comfort food quite like a homemade pie.
 It's the perfect envelope for any pie-filling goodness!
 Flaky and flavorful, my grandma's knock-out pie crust recipe got a bit healthier with the added bonus of sourdough flavor.